 The 50-year-old Oscar winner braved pouring rain to attend the event at The Tank Museum in Bovington in Dorset.

-Pitt wore dark sunglasses as he entered the site to promote Second World War film Fury, in which he plays a battle-hardened army sergeant.
+Brad wore dark sunglasses as he entered the site to promote Second World War film Fury, in which he plays a battle-hardened army sergeant.

-Pitt was photographed wearing a gold ring on his wedding finger during the museum event.
+Brad was photographed wearing a gold ring on his wedding finger during the museum event.

-Pitt plays army sergeant Wardaddy, who commands a Sherman tank and a five-man crew on the assignment.
+Brad plays army sergeant Wardaddy, who commands a Sherman tank and a five-man crew on the assignment.

 Wardaddy and his men are outnumbered and outgunned and face overwhelming odds in their heroic attempts to strike Nazi Germany when a rookie soldier is thrust into their platoon.